DanRizzyRaza/software-eng-notes/micro-service.md

 ## Pros

 - The modularity they provide allows for individual components to be scaled independently to match demand/resource needs.
+- Since different teams maintain different components they are free to implement them however they see fit, this leads to more diversity, innovation, and agility.
+- Each component has a smaller codebase, and so it is easier to add new features without unforseen consequences.
+- It is possible to handle faults in services, i.e. isolate them so that the entire application is not impacted.

 ## Cons